sindresorhus/awesome-scifi/readme.md

 Categories: `drama` `romance`

-This is a tale about choice.
-We see a glimpse of the infinite possibilities of the protagonist's life.
-A myriad of stories are told, each of them a different possible life Mr. Nobody could have lived.
-The film also makes substantial use of chaos theory, string theory, and the butterfly effect to accentuate the lack of control that humanity as individuals possesses - [@damaru2](https://github.com/damaru2)
+This is one of my favourite movies.
+A myriad of stories are told: the different ramifications of how Mr. Nobody's life would have been if he had made different choices or if different things happened around him.
+What's best of this movie is that each of these __lifes__ is completely different (and __would have been equally meaningful__ :D) which means a lot of stuff is happening all the time and you have to follow what is going on now in this life, how it relates to its past which is probably another life shown in the movie and it's the common past of several of the lives you'll see.
+At the same time you have to understand the common theme of the movie, which I think it is what is trying to communicate after all.
+The end is surprising and difficult to grasp at first.
+The film also makes substantial use of chaos theory and the butterfly effect to accentuate the lack of control that humanity as individuals possesses - [@damaru2](https://github.com/damaru2)

 > A boy stands on a station platform as a train is about to leave.
 Should he go with his mother or stay with his father?
 Infinite possibilities arise from this decision.
 As long as he doesn't choose, anything is possible.